Game Management Unit 37A

 West and north flats of the Tortolita Mountains.
 Access from the east frontage road at the Marana exit.
 Several dirt roads head east toward the mountains.
 Also dirt roads going south off Park Links Road will lead to the Tortolitas.
 Be sure to respect residential areas and observe all postings.

-Overview: Hunting is allowed within municipal boundaries and no shooting is allowed within ¼ mile of buildings.
+Overview: Hunting is allowed within municipal boundaries and shooting is not allowed within a ¼ mile of buildings.
 Get permission from landowners before hunting on private property and be sure to pick up empty shotshell hulls and litter before leaving your hunting area.

 Red Rock Feedlot: This is the most popular spot for dove hunting in the unit.
 Several groups of hunters will gather there so expect extremely crowded hunter densities.
 It is less crowded in the late season.
 The late season hunting time is usually best after 4 PM.
 Access from the Red Rock Exit on I-10 and go west about 5 miles.
 Do not shoot within ¼ mile of buildings.